marisarpo/horizons-week02/day4/horello-ajax/readme.md

 way to deal with the empty nest when it's gone.
 Time to make another one?)

-You're going to be starting with the solution code from yesterday's Horello project (Making Horello Dynamic).
+You're going to be starting with the solution code from the previous Horello project (Making Horello Dynamic).
 We've simplified the code a bit, and removed some of the comments.
-If you prefer to work with your own code from yesterday, feel free to do that instead.
+If you prefer to work with your own code from the previous project, feel free to do that instead, we won't be offended.
 You won't be changing the view code (HTML/CSS) today, this will be pure JS.

 ## Phase 1: Authentication